RegisCasey/Baird-Encoder/README.md

 It does this by reading each pixel vertically, and assigns each pixel an audio value based on brightness.

 # REQUIREMENTS
-THIS IS A PYTHON SCRIPT, AND AS SUCH, IT IS ASSUMED THAT YOU HAVE AT LEAST PYTHON 3.6.X INSTALLED
+**THIS IS A PYTHON SCRIPT, AND AS SUCH, IT IS ASSUMED THAT YOU HAVE AT LEAST PYTHON 3.6.X INSTALLED.**

 To use this program, you will need to have the [Pillow/PIL](https://pypi.org/project/Pillow/) and [PySoundFile](https://pypi.org/project/PySoundFile/) libraries,  and a Python code editor (Visual Studio Code, [Thonny](https://thonny.org/), etc. installed (all not included).

 You will also need a small image file (ideally under 128x128), which has been provided in this repository to serve as an example.

 # HOW TO USE
 Open the `BairdEncoder-v0.2-RegisC.py` script in a code editor, and modify the values listed in **MAIN CONFIGURATIONS**.
 Once you are done, run the script, and once the script is done, it will save the audio file.
+It really is that simple!

 # MAIN CONFIGURATIONS
 `inName` - Your source image, please include extension (i.e. SampleImage.png).